edouardlicn123/SOLO-EX/README.md

 # SOLO-EX
-A folk of Alekfull-SOLO (https://github.com/fagnerpc/Alekfull-SOLO),with update from ARTFLIX.
+A folk of Alekfull-SOLO (https://github.com/fagnerpc/Alekfull-SOLO), with update from ARTFLIX.

 Theme for Batocera and emuelec.